-Kafka
+Kafka Producer

-Starting with version 4.0.4, the Kafka input plugin supports authentication with AWS MSK IAM, enabling integration with Amazon MSK (Managed Streaming for Apache Kafka) clusters that require IAM-based access.
+In Fluent Bit 4.0.4 and later, the Kafka input plugin supports authentication with AWS MSK IAM, enabling integration with Amazon MSK (Managed Streaming for Apache Kafka) clusters that require IAM-based access.

-Configuration Parameters
+Configuration parameters

 json

-Optional key to store the message
+Optional key to store the message.

-If set, the value of Message_Key_Field in the record will indicate the message key.
-If not set nor found in the record, Message_Key will be used (if set).
+If set, the value of message_key_field in the record will indicate the message key.
+If not set nor found in the record, message_key will be used if set.

 Set the key to store the record timestamp